Transfer Impact Assessment

 Step 1: Mapping Data Transfers

 Zingtree is committed to the responsible and lawful transfer of personal data while delivering services from the United States.
-Zingtree offers subscriptions to its decision tree platform, helping users create, manage, and deploy workflows for customer self-help, internal process optimization, and agent scripting (together, the "Zingtree Services").
+Zingtree offers subscriptions to its AI platform, helping users create, manage, and deploy workflows for customer self-service, internal process optimization, and agent scripting (together, the "Zingtree Services").
 When providing Zingtree Services to Customers located within the European Economic Area/European Union ("EU") or the United Kingdom ("UK") (collectively referred to as "Europe"), Zingtree acts as the importer of data and takes on the role of a data processor.
 Our European Customers assume the positions of data controllers and data exporters.

 Zingtree ensures compliance with applicable data protection laws, including the General Data Protection Regulation (GDPR), by adhering to its Data Processing Agreement ("DPA") while processing personal data.
 The Zingtree DPA incorporates the Standard Contractual Clauses (“SCCs”) to facilitate legally compliant data transfers between Europe and the US.